What horse joint supplements are and how and why they help your horse

 Always make sure you’re buying horse supplements manufactured in an FDA-approved facility and that the manufacture is a member of the NASC.

 How the Ingredients in Horse Joint Supplements Help Your Horse

-The ingredients in NASC-approved horse joint supplements are proven to slow joint degeneration, aid in recovery from joint injuries, and fix imbalances in the joints caused by daily wear and tear that occurs in any riding and training routine.
+The ingredients in our NASC horse joint supplements help support joint health and manage imbalances in the joints caused by daily wear and tear that occurs in any riding and training routine.

 Make sure your horse joint supplement has these ingredients: